DEC Curtailment and Alerts in the Fairbanks North Star Borough Nonattainment Area

 Alerts/Curtailments Announcements

-DEC-issued curtailments must identify the area or zone of the curtailment and any exemptions.
+DEC-issued curtailments must specify the area or zone of the curtailment, any applicable exemptions, and that operators shall withhold fuel from non-exempt devices and ensure that combustion, as evidenced by visible smoke from a chimney, has ceased within three hours of the effective time of the declaration.
 DEC may either call the Alert or Curtailment for the entire nonattainment area, or for specific zones: North Pole Zone, Fairbanks Zone, or both.
 Exemptions from a curtailment included in an announcement might include areas experiencing power outages and residents who have temporary waivers.
 Exceptions to individual episodes may also include exceptions based on the class or type of device or based on a device’s particulate emission rates.

 - Alerts and their details will be posted on the Air Quality Alerts Map